 Massacres by Zionist forces - of which there were at least two dozen - played a key role in fomenting terror amongst Palestinians (8).
 Deir Yassin, where 100-120 villagers were killed on 9 April 1948, is the most famous atrocity, but there were many others: in Al-Dawarmiya in October 1948, more than 100 villagers - men, women and children - were killed (9).

 In many towns and villages, Palestinians were expelled at gunpoint, such as in Lydda and Ramla.
 After hundreds had been killed in the conquest of the towns, an estimated 50,000 inhabitants were forced to march to the West Bank (10).
 In many other villages, columns of refugees were targeted with mortar fire 'to speed them on their way' (11).

 WHY DIDN'T THE PALESTINIANS RETURN TO THEIR HOMES AFTER THE FIGHTING ENDED?

 Palestinian refugees were prevented from returning home by violence and by legislation.
 As early as June 1948, David Ben-Gurion - Israel's first prime minister - told his cabinet that 'no Arab refugee should bve admitted back' (12).
 He was true to his word.

 Palestinians attempting to return were dubbed 'infiltrators' by the Israeli authorities and viewed as a security threat.
-By 1956, as many as 5,000 Palestinian refugees attempting to return home had ben killed by Israeli forces; most died as they attempted to return home, access their crops or lost possessions or search for loved ones (13).
+By 1956, as many as 5,000 Palestinian refugees attempting to return home had been killed by Israeli forces; most died as they attempted to return home, access their crops or lost possessions or to search for loved ones (13).